jezozobrado/libro-at-aklat/README.md

 This is the repository of a book-centered ecommerce web app.
-This uses NextJS as the full-stack framework.
+This is deployed in Vercel at [https://libro-at-aklat-test.vercel.app](https://libro-at-aklat-test.vercel.app/)

 ## Instructions